np-inprove/inprove/server/trpc/modules/forum/README.md

 Should only allow presigned url creation when a forum post exists?
 If not seems easily abusable if people can keep uploading files without an existing forum post.

 Need some way to check.

+Also should standardize upload RPC.

+Also should standardize to all CUID IDs in DB.